 How the cancer responds to treatment

-It is important to ask your doctor about the goals of treatment.
+It is important to ask your doctor about the goals of your treatment plan.
 These goals may change during your care, depending on whether the cancer responds to treatment.

-When you live with metastatic cancer
+Living with metastatic cancer

 When you live with cancer for many months or years, many people think of it like a chronic, or long-term, illness.
 Like someone with any chronic illness – such as diabetes or heart problems – getting this ongoing medical care and treatment is crucial.
 This can also be called "extended treatment."